What is Construction Engineering?

 Our Approach to Construction Engineering

-A second distinctive aspect of the FIT program is that we include course work in leadership and project management, quality control/assurance, scheduling, budgeting, cost estimating, construction safety, and construction materials.
+A second distinctive aspect of the Florida Tech program is that we include coursework in leadership and project management, quality control/assurance, scheduling, budgeting, cost estimating, construction safety, and construction materials.
 The majority of our students and graduates in the construction engineering area of study work as project managers, cost estimators, or schedulers.
 Our graduates work for a wide variety of organizations ranging from small local firms to large national and international firms including Bechtel, Fluor, D.R.
 Horton, Shaw Engineering, Kiewit, Turner Construction, Disney, and the U.S. Army Corps of Engineers.
 We have strong support from the local design and construction industry so we are able to incorporate field trips to construction sites, concrete plants, etc. to enhance your classroom learning.

 We encourage but do not require internships or co-op experiences.
 Most of our students have internships during the summer.
 Some continue part-time internships during the school year.

 Students learn Building Information Modeling (BIM) software (Revit) and Computer Aided Design (CAD) software (AutoCAD) which they apply in other courses and for their senior projects.
 Students learn to create cost and resource-loaded MS Project schedules and to use those schedules for production and cost tracking and reporting.
-Students also manually create bar and linear schedules manually using Excel.
-Students create Excel based cost estimates and use the RS Means online cost estimating application.
+Students also create bar and linear schedules manually using Excel.
+Students create Excel-based cost estimates and use the RS Means online cost estimating application.
 Students also create digital surveying information and map/analyze it in AutoCAD.